David-Durst/embeddedHaskellAetherling/theory/Clock_Calculus.md

 1. compute the size of the retiming buffer necessary between two operators so that their clock cycles match.

 # Why The `n` and `v` Parameters Are The Correct Amount of Detail For Type Checking
-The goal of the type `TSeq n v` is to ensure that operators can only be composed if they can be compiled to synchronous, streaming implementations.
+The goal of the type `TSeq n v` is to ensure that operators can only be composed if they can compiled to synchronous, streaming implementations.
+The `TSeq`'s `n` and `v` parameters specify that an operator accepts or emits data on `n` valid clock cycles out of `n+v` total clock cycles.
+If two operators with matching `TSeq` and `SSeq` types are composed, their throughputs and total number of clock cycles match.
+But, they may accept and emit data on different clocks as `TSeq n v` does not specify the order of valid and invalid cycles.
+This ambiguity would seem to prevent `TSeq n v` from accomplishing its goal.
 Synchronous, streaming hardware requires producer and consumer operators to accept and emit data on the same clock cycle.
 However, as noted by the NKN paper, there are producer-consumer pairs which do not emit or accept data on the same clock cycle, but can be made to do so using a finite sized buffer.
 These operators are known as **synchronizable**.

 The definition of **synchronizable** operators is: when placing an appropriately sized buffer between them, the result is valid in synchronous hardware as:
 1. On every clock cycle where the producer emits data, the buffer is ready to accept input.
 1. On every clock cycle where the consumer accepts data, the buffer has data to emit.

-This section will show that the `n` and `v` parameters are enough to ensure that only synchronizable operators are composed.
+This section will show that the `n` and `v` parameters are sufficiently specific so that, if two operators with matching `TSeq` and `SSeq` types are composed, they are synchronizable.

 ## Proof Of Synchronizability
 **Theorem:** Any pair of producer-consumer operators are synchronizable if the corresponding output and input sequences contain the same number of valid and invalid clocks.
 This is similar to Propositions 6 and 7 from NKN, except for finite sequences.